 Total expenditure on healthcare by NPISH, and the analysis of this expenditure by function, is calculated using a sample of charities taken from the charity income and expenditure dataset produced by the National Council for Voluntary Organisations (NCVO), which is also used in the national accounts.
 For health accounts, a sample of over 500 charities stratified by income band was taken from this dataset, which were classified as human health, residential care, and social work activities according to the Standard Industrial Classification of economic activities.

-Sampled charities were researched to determine if the majority of their activity was healthcare according to the SHA 2011 definitions.
+Sampled charities were researched to determine if the majority of their activity was healthcare according to the System of Health Accounts (SHA) 2011 definitions.
 Charities classified as healthcare in the SHA 2011 definitions were then allocated to the function that best fitted their main activity.

 The expenditure of these charities used in health accounts was that funded from voluntary donations, grants and investment income.
 Excluded from NPISH is expenditure financed by client contributions (classed as out-of-pocket expenditure in health accounts) and purchases of care by public and NHS bodies (classed as government expenditure in health accounts).

 The results of the sample were weighted to the total population of charities in order to obtain total NPISH expenditure on healthcare.
-As the most recent data available from the NCVO dataset for the 2014 health accounts publication was for 2012/13, Charity Commission data on gross charity income is used to scale the NCVO data to the latest year.Back to table of contents
+The analysis is based on NCVO data for 2012.
+National accounts data for the growth in NPISH final consumption expenditure associated with healthcare industries are used to estimate growth in subsequent years.Back to table of contents

 Enterprise financing covers arrangements where enterprises provide or directly purchase healthcare services for individuals, typically their employees.
 Enterprise financing schemes exclude employer-purchased insurance and employer self-insurance schemes, which are included in voluntary health insurance.

 Total expenditure on healthcare through enterprise financing schemes is calculated using national accounts intermediate consumption data for purchases of human health services by industries other than those included elsewhere in health accounts (such as government bodies and residential care).
-As this data is only available for the year before the health accounts are published, with data up to 2013 available for the 2014 health accounts, this expenditure is extrapolated using the average growth rate of out-of-pocket and insurance expenditure combined.
+As these data are only available for the year before the health accounts are published, with data up to 2013 available for the 2014 health accounts, this expenditure is extrapolated using the growth in gross value added for all industries, which is a measure of output.

-Enterprise financing is introduced to UK healthcare expenditure estimates in health accounts for the first time, having not been part of the "Expenditure on Healthcare in the UK" series.Back to table of contents
+Enterprise financing is introduced to UK healthcare expenditure estimates in health accounts for the first time, having not been part of our previous "Expenditure on Healthcare in the UK" series.Back to table of contents

-Out-of-pocket healthcare expenditure is calculated using different data sources for medical goods, long-term care and other care.
-Expenditure on medical goods in health accounts is derived from ONS’s Consumer Trends analysis, which forms the basis of private household consumption in the UK National Accounts.
-This data source was also used in ONS’s previous “Expenditure on Healthcare in the UK” analysis.
+Out-of-pocket healthcare expenditure is calculated using different data sources for medical goods, medical services and long-term care.
+Expenditure on medical goods in health accounts is derived from the Office for National Statistics's (ONS's) Consumer Trends analysis, which forms the basis of private household consumption in the UK National Accounts.
+This data source was also used in ONS's previous "Expenditure on Healthcare in the UK" analysis.

 Expenditure on private provision of long-term care was made up of private residential long-term care and domiciliary home care services, and client contributions for local authority-organised care.